ReScience/ReScience-submission/article/article.md

 # Results

-We here focus on the main activity regime of the model, namely spontaneously generated Up-Down oscillations, and do not reproduce the network response to pharmacological manipulations.
-First, we simulate the reimplemented model with the parameters given in the original paper.
-However, despite close reproduction of the model constituents, the simulated network activity is characterized by unreasonably high firing rates due to the dominance of NMDA conductances far exceeding the potency of the opposing GABAergic inhibition.
+We here focus on the main activity regime of the model, namely Up-Down oscillations that are either spontaneously generated or induced by stimulation.
+First, we simulate the reimplemented model with the parameters corresponding to the original paper.
+The simulated activity, however, is characterized by unreasonably high firing rates due to the dominance of NMDA conductances far exceeding the potency of the opposing GABAergic inhibition.
-To achieve a network state characterized by comparable excitation and inhibition, we modify the synaptic strengths $W$ of all synapse types
+This difference from the original results might be a consequence of the different implementation of synaptic dynamics.
+Closer examination of the original Figure 5C suggests that unitary excitatory and inhibitory postsynaptic responses are approximately $0.5\,\mathrm{nS}$ during periods of network silence.
+This contradicts our implementation of the non-modified synaptic dynamics (see Fig.$\,$@fig:bm-syn), where single synaptic activations (with synaptic weights as in the original model) would result in $5.4$ and $0.8\,\mathrm{nS}$ postsynaptic response for AMPA and GABA channels, respectively.
+This suggests an inconsistency between the reported dynamics and that which was implemented already in the original work.
+Furthermore, we assumed the units of the function defining the dependence of the synaptic conductances on the presynaptic membrane potential to be $\mathrm{ms^{-1}}$, but this is not strictly specified in the original work, providing another potential source of discrepancies.

+To achieve an appropriate network regime, we modify the synaptic strengths $W$ of all synapse types.
+Specifically, we match the firing rates, the duration of Up and Down states, the wave propagation speed, and the response to network stimulation.
+Corresponding synaptic strengths for the model with simplified synaptic dynamics are given in Table @tbl:syn-values.
+When transformed back to the original implementation (i.e., excluding the synaptic gating variable $s$), the modified strengths are
+$g_{\mathrm{ee}}^{\mathrm{AMPA}}=6.6\,\mathrm{nS}$,
+$g_{\mathrm{ee}}^{\mathrm{NMDA}}=0.1\,\mathrm{nS}$,
+$g_{\mathrm{ei}}^{\mathrm{AMPA}}=2.8\,\mathrm{nS}$,
+$g_{\mathrm{ei}}^{\mathrm{NMDA}}=0\,\mathrm{nS}$,
+$g_{\mathrm{ie}}^{\mathrm{GABA}}=97\,\mathrm{nS}$,
+$g_{\mathrm{ii}}^{\mathrm{GABA}}=12\,\mathrm{nS}$.
+However, a range of different synaptic weight settings was able to produce qualitatively identical network activity.
+Therefore, we chose a set of weights from among these possibilities based on relative proximity to the originally reported weight values.
+Besides the reasons mentioned above, differences between the simplified and original synaptic kinetics during network activity, not brought out by the simple inputs in Fig.$\,$@fig:bm-syn, may contribute to the need for weight changes to obtain a network state similar to that in the original study.
+However, this is unlikely to account for the need to strongly increase the inhibitory weights relative to the excitatory ones.
+In the absence of the original code and since our network implementation does not allow using the original synapse dynamics, we cannot resolve this issue here.

-(values are given in Table @tbl:syn-values).
-This results in periods of spontaneously generated activity (Up states) which propagate along the network in a wave-like fashion (Fig.$\,$@fig:result-spikes$\,\!$A) with a mean firing rate around 20 spikes/s for excitatory and 35 spikes/s for inhibitory neurons at the peak of activity (Fig.$\,$@fig:result-spikes$\,\!$B).
-On the level of individual neurons, Up states are characterized by a depolarized membrane potential and an increase of the intracellular concentration of $\mathrm{Na}^{+}$ ions by $2$--$4\,\mathrm{mM}$
+The adjusted weights result in periods of spontaneously generated activity (Up states) which propagate along the network in a wave-like fashion
+(Fig.$\,$@fig:result-spikes$\,\!$A) with propagation speed $3-7\,\mathrm{mm/s}$.
+On the level of individual neurons, Up states are characterized by a depolarized membrane potential and an increase of the intracellular concentration of $\mathrm{Na}^{+}$ ions by $3$--$4.5\,\mathrm{mM}$
 (Fig.$\,$@fig:result-spikes$\,\!$C,D for two neurons), similar to the results shown in Figure 2 of the original work.
+When excitatory neurons are slightly hyperpolarized to reduce the level of spontaneous activity, external stimulation of $40$ adjacent excitatory neurons can initiate Up state propagation
+(Fig.$\,$@fig:result-stim$\,\!$A) with the firing rate profiles (Fig.$\,$@fig:result-stim$\,\!$C) being similar to those shown in Figure 3D of the original work.
+The histogram of the intervals between the first spike of each pyramidal cell and its immediately adjacent interneuron (Fig.$\,$@fig:result-stim$\,\!$B) closely resembles the original result in Figure 3C.
+In analogy to the original work, repeated network stimulation within a few seconds after the first one does not evoke an Up state transition (Fig.$\,$@fig:result-stim$\,\!$A).

-Synaptic and intrinsic neuronal conductances (Fig.$\,$@fig:result-intra$\,\!$B--I) are tightly coupled to the membrane depolarization (Fig.$\,$@fig:result-intra$\,\!$A) and show a dynamic range very similar to that reported in the original figure.
-When filtered with a rectangular kernel (see Methods), excitatory and inhibitory conductances are clearly coupled (Fig.$\,$@fig:result-intra$\,\!$E), like in the original model (see Figure 6).
+During the spontaneous Up-Down oscillations shown in Fig.$\,$@fig:result-spikes$\,\!$A, synaptic and intrinsic neuronal conductances (Fig.$\,$@fig:result-intra$\,\!$B--I) are tightly coupled to the membrane depolarization (Fig.$\,$@fig:result-intra$\,\!$A) and show a dynamic range very similar to that reported in the original Figure 5.
+When filtered with a rectangular kernel (see Methods), excitatory and inhibitory conductances are clearly coupled (Fig.$\,$@fig:result-intra$\,\!$E), like in the original model (see their Figure 6).

 When computed as the reciprocal of the sum of all conductances (see Eq.$\,$@eq:G-model-def), membrane resistance is decreased during Up states relative to silent Down states (Fig.$\,$@fig:result-intra$\,\!$B,$\,$@fig:result-R), consistent with the results shown in Figure 5B of the original work.